 - It is an offence to drive while under the influence of this medicine

-However, you would not be committing an offence if the medicine has been prescribed for you, you are taking it as advised and it was not affecting your ability to drive safely.
+However, you are not committing an offence if the medicine has been prescribed for you, you are taking it as prescribed and it is not affecting your ability to drive safely.
 See the Department of transport website for more details

 Try not to take diazepam for the first time just before your exams